dangerclosesec/mcplocker/README.md

 - Check that the Calendar API is enabled in Google Cloud Console
 - Ensure your OAuth token has calendar permissions

+#### 5. GitHub Services Not Working
+- Verify your GitHub OAuth app is properly configured
+- Check that `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables are set
+- Ensure the authorization callback URL matches exactly: `http://localhost:38741/api/auth/callback/github`
+- Verify you've connected the specific GitHub service (repos/issues) in the web dashboard

+#### 6. GitHub API Rate Limiting
+- GitHub has rate limits for authenticated requests (5,000 per hour)
+- If you hit rate limits, wait for the reset time or use a GitHub App instead of OAuth
+- Check your rate limit status in the GitHub API response headers

 ### Debug Mode
 ```bash
 # Run with debug logging